-This Technical Assistance project is a collaborative effort between GDSI Limited (Ireland), Altair Asesores S.L.
-(Spain), together with our civil society partners – CCC Creative Center (Ukraine), International Center for Human Development (Armenia), Office for European Expertise and Communications (Belarus) and Transparency International Georgia.
+Our Project is implemented by GDSI Limited (Ireland) in consortium with Altair Asesores S.L.
+(Spain), CCC Creative Center (Ukraine), International Center for Human Development (Armenia), Office for European Expertise and Communications (Belarus) and Transparency International Georgia.

 GDSI Limited is one of Ireland’s most dynamic economic consulting companies.
 As the central hub in a network of companies including Autus Global (Ireland), GDSI (CY) (Cyprus) and GDSI (UK), GDSI inherits a multidisciplinary core staff and associates, as well as a proven track record of civil society mapping, e-learning and communication.
 GDSI and its network partners have been working on a whole range of civil society issues in Europe and worldwide over the last two decades.